katehret/compStrings/README.md

 To cite this resource please cite the related publication:

 Ehret, Katharina.
-To appear.
+2024.
 "Through the compression glass: language complexity and the linguistic structure of compressed strings". *Linguistics Vanguard*.
+DOI: [https://doi.org/10.1515/lingvan-2022-0140](https://doi.org/10.1515/lingvan-2022-0140)